V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 it gets boredom, or when you don't enjoy your life.
 This boredom may lead to overeating, addiction towards sense objects(watching TV), drugs.

 How to avoid boredom ?
-- Follow your swatha dharma that is do which is interested to enjoyable to you
+- Follow your swadharma that is do which is interested to enjoyable to you
 - Enjoy simple actions in our daily day to day lifes ( Brushing your teeth, Bathing, Drinking water, cooking and eating)
-- Enjoy your work, if you enjoy your work it becomes relaxation to you.
+- When work is enjoyable work itself will give you rela
 - Go in-depth in your field like reading and understanding  the basics in your field.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDE5Nzk4XX0=
+eyJoaXN0b3J5IjpbLTE4MDczMDg1OSwtMjEwMTk3OThdfQ==
 -->